 - Today, several businesses are taking the virtual route and employing work-at-home employees.
 As a result, face-to-face time is relatively low.
 Although remote working arrangements are excellent for cutting overhead costs and giving employees the flexibility they want, a lack of communication exists.
 However, to bridge this gap, several businesses are now renting out spaces to hold in-person meetings and work together on new ideas.

-For more information on the connection between employee productivity and business profitability, contact the experts at Benchmark Cost Solutions at this number – 1300 170 585.
-If you prefer, you can also request a callback or write to us at this email address, and we will revert quickly.
+For more information on the connection between employee productivity and business profitability, contact the experts at Benchmark Cost Solutions at this number – 02 9525 0777.
+If you prefer, write to us at this email address, and we will revert quickly.

 Thanks for reading,